contactlab/contacthub-sdk-browser/README.md

 The JSON schemas for the `contextInfo` property can be found [here](http://developer.contactlab.com/hub-swagger/).

-If the `debug` property is set to `true`, the SDK will log errors to the browser's console.
+If the `debug` property is set to `true`, the Contacthub SDK will log errors to the browser's console.

 ### The customer API